maciosz/HERON/README.md

 If you only want to find peaks using default parameters you can probably skip this section.

-The peakcaller uses Hidden Markov Models to discover sites of enrichment.
+HERON uses a Hidden Markov Model to discover sites of enrichment.
  Hidden Markov Model used here by default has three states.
  We assume each state emits signal (read coverage) from some distribution;
  currently Gaussian and negative binomial are supported.